The role of disorder in the synthesis of metastable zinc zirconium nitrides: Discussion and implications

-In principle, it is also necessary to acknowledge the role of dynamic and kinetic effects in this ternary phase space.
-Dynamic instabilities could be assessed by phonon calculations.
-As has been demonstrated in other II-IV-\ce{N2} systems, spurious oxygen incorporation from the growth chamber can influence phase stability and result in impurity phases phases,\cite{greenaway2020combinatorial} though our values below 1\% from Figure \ref{fig:phase_map}(a) suggest that a phase-segregated oxide is not observed here.
-Additionally, it is important to note that the elemental Zr used in synthesis contains $\sim$10 at. \% Hf, which could influence relative phase stability.
-Finally, surface morphology, templating during growth, and kinetic effects could be assisting in restricting the formation of WS, and in enabling the preferential formation of RS.
+Although neglected in this analysis, it is important to acknowledge the role of dynamic, kinetic, and additional entropic effects in this ternary phase space.
+Electronic contributions to entropy have shown to be negligible in solid alloys.\cite{manzoor2018entropy} As has been demonstrated in other II-IV-\ce{N2} systems, spurious oxygen incorporation from the growth chamber can influence phase stability and result in impurity phases,\cite{greenaway2020combinatorial} though our O/(Zn+Zr) values below 1\% from \autoref{fig:phase_map}(a) suggest that a phase-segregated oxide is not observed here.
+Additionally, the elemental Zr used in our sputter target contains $\sim$10 at. \% Hf, which could influence relative phase stability.
+Finally, surface morphology, templating during growth, and kinetic effects could be assisting in restricting the formation of WS, and in enabling the preferential formation of RS and BN.
 Even though these films are grown on amorphous fused silica, we also acknowledge the possibility of preferential nucleation.
+These factors are all important to take into account in materials discovery studies.

-As a thought experiment to assess the role of disorder tolerance in other new ternary pnictide systems, we can consider the set of II-IV-V\ce{_2} pnictide semiconductors where II $=$ Ba, Mg, Ca, Be, Sr, Zn, Cd, IV $=$ Si, Ge, Sn, Pb, Ti, Zr, Hf, and V $=$ N, P, As.
-Theoretically, this set includes 147 unique compositions, though only 31 of these compositions have been confirmed experimentally and only 43 other predicted compositions are in the Materials Project (MP) database, leaving 73 II-IV-V\ce{_2} compositions not on MP.
-Within the set of predicted but not-yet-synthesized compounds, six other systems other than \ce{ZnZrN2} have computed ground states where cations occupy symmetrically in-equivalent lattice sites: \ce{SrGeN2}, \ce{CaTiN2}, \ce{ZnHfN2}, \ce{SrZrN2}, \ce{SrHfN2}, and \ce{CdGeN2}.
-Thus, it is feasible that higher-enthalpy polymorphs of these compounds, as well as the 73 empty compositions, could be synthesized, leading to the experimental realizability of new metastable compounds with promising properties to be explored.
+There are many new predicted ternary nitrides and pnictides to explore beyond \ce{ZnZrN2}.\cite{sun2019map} However understanding of which polymorphs are actually synthesizable remains elusive.
+An assessment of the role of cation disorder tolerance in emerging ternary pnictide systems is presented in \textbf{\autoref{fig:thought-exp}}, with the set of II-IV-V\ce{_2} pnictide semiconductors considered in (a) where II = (Ba, Mg, Ca, Be, Sr, Zn, Cd), IV = (Si, Ge, Sn, Pb, Ti, Zr, Hf), and V = (N, P, As).
+Theoretically, this set includes 147 unique compositions; as shown in (b), to date only 31 of these compositions have been confirmed experimentally and only 43 other predicted compositions are in the Materials Project (MP) database, leaving 73 II-IV-V\ce{_2} compositions not yet on the database at this time.
+Within the set of predicted but not-yet-synthesized compounds (yellow), (c) shows that at least two other systems other than \ce{ZnZrN2} have computed ground states where cations occupy symmetrically inequivalent lattice sites: \ce{SrGeN2} ($Pbca$) and \ce{ZnHfN2} ($P3m1$).
+This is also feasible for the 73 ternary pnictide compositions still missing from the MP database, leading to the experimental realizability of new metastable compounds with promising properties to be explored.